brbaso/ld-assignment-uploads-ctrl/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 3. Go to LearnDash LMS -> LDAUC Setings and set your options.

+4. go to your lesson.php or topic.php template, in Display Lesson Assignments section, replace line :
+" echo learndash_mark_complete( $post ); "
+with the new [ld-markcomplete] shortcode line :
+" echo do_shortcode("[ld-markcomplete]"); "

+5. If you want to additionaly style or change layout of the the 'bad' upload Notice page and upload Assignment section information in your Topics and Lessons you can do that in
+Plugin's Template directory or you can create 'ld-assignment-uploads-ctrl' folder in your Theme/Child Theme folder, copy content from Plugin's Template folder to the new folder in Theme/Child Theme directory and make additions/changes there.

 == Frequently Asked Questions ==